-We will not receive any of the proceeds from the sale of common units by the selling unitholders, including USA Compression Holdings and Argonaut.
+We will not receive any of the proceeds from the sale of common units by the selling unitholder.

-DESCRIPTION OF THE UNITS AND THE PREFERRED UNITS
+DESCRIPTION OF THE COMMON UNITS AND THE PREFERRED UNITS

-The Units
+The Common Units

-The common units and the subordinated units ("units") are separate classes of limited partner interests in us.
-The holders of units are entitled to participate in partnership distributions and exercise the rights or privileges available to limited partners under our partnership agreement.
-For a description of the relative rights and preferences of holders of common and subordinated units in and to partnership distributions, please read this section and "How We Make Cash Distributions."
+The common units represent limited partner interests in us.
+The holders of common units are entitled to participate in partnership distributions and exercise the rights or privileges available to limited partners under our partnership agreement.
+For a description of the rights and preferences of holders of common units in and to partnership distributions, please read this section and "How We Make Cash Distributions."
 For a description of the rights and privileges of limited partners under our partnership agreement, including voting rights, please read "The Partnership Agreement."
+We urge you to read our partnership agreement, as our partnership agreement, and not this description, governs our common units.